djjudas21/puppet-freeradius/README.md

 On rebind, use the credentials from the rebind url instead of admin credentials.
 Default: `no`.

 ##### `session_tracking`
-If `'yes'`, then include draft-wahl-ldap-session tracking controls.
+If `yes`, then include draft-wahl-ldap-session tracking controls.
 Default: `undef`.

 ##### `uses`
 How many times the connection can be used before being re-established.
 This is useful for things